Thiru Aadanoor Temple: Festivals and religious practices

 The temple follows Pancharatra Agama and the worship practices are carried out by hereditary priests.
+This temple is under full control of Ahobila mutt and follows the Vadakalai tradition.
 The temple priests perform the puja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnava community, from the Brahmin class.
 The temple rituals are performed six times a day: Ushathkalam at 7 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 5:00 p.m., Irandamkalam at 6:00 p.m. and Ardha Jamam at 7:30 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Andalakkum Aiyarn and Bhargavi Thayar.
 During the last step of worship, nadasvaram (pipe instrument) and tavil (percussion instrument) are played, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, monthly and fortnightly rituals performed in the temple.
 The major festival of the temple, the Brahmotsavam is celebrated during the Tamil month of Vaikasi (May - June).
 Vaikuntha Ekadashi celebrated during the Tamil month of Margali (December–January) is the other major festival celebrated in the temple.